 I know my contacts were not sure I was really serious, wondering if they were just words.
 When my questions became more frequent, they gradually understood; I was really coming and I would be bringing a lot with me.
 What they did not comprehend was just how much would be forthcoming.
-In fact, I probably did not understand it either until I started packing up over 500 pounds of clothing, school supplies, embroidery materials and medical supplies and realized that I had budgeted for all of that (every item was brand new) and had not budgeted for the horrendous costs of shipping!
-In my despair, it struck me, “doing it all by myself had serious limitations….in fact, did not work!”
+In fact, I probably did not understand it either until I started packing up over 500 pounds of clothing, school supplies, embroidery materials and medical supplies and realized that I had budgeted for all of that (every item was brand new) and had not budgeted for the outlandish costs of shipping!
+In my despair, it struck me, “doing it all myself had serious limitations….and in fact, did not work!”
 And then someone asked if they could donate.
 Half stunned I said, “YES!”

-A thunderbolt, “Why had I not asked for help?
-Ask and some would have stepped up!”
+Why had I not asked for help?
+Ask and some would have stepped up!
 It is our nature to be kind and giving when there is a need, even when we don’t think we have much ourselves.

 And still it was not enough!
 They needed food; much more of everything that was given to them on this first mission . . . so many to care for, so much more to be done.
 And, their hospital was in desperate need of a generator and a sterilizer.
 The entire area needed wells for clean water.

 Could We Possibly Grant Three Wishes?